emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 Note: Make sure all folders and files are saved to the save directory.

-Each of the four files has the global variable, path_to_folder, near the top.
-You can change this path to the directory in which the program is saved in.
-Each of the four files has the global variable, emotions_task, near the top as well.
-If you want to run the emotions task, make sure you set emotions_task = True If you want to run the emotional dimensions task, make sure you set emotions_task = False

 You have two ways of running the program:
 1) Running through the command terminal
+In the cmd terminal, navigate to the directory that the program exists in.

 2) Running using a Python application (ie. Pycharm, etc.).
-If running using an application, make sure to comment out the main guard.
+If running using an application, make sure to comment out the main guard before running the program and change the path_to_folder global variable near the top to your working directory in which the program is saved in and the emotions_task to True if performing the emotional classification task or False if performing the emotional dimensions classification task.

-In the cmd terminal, you can edit the PATH and emotions_task: cd path/to/folder/

-After pressing enter, you can enter any of the four main files (Audio_Processing.py, Text_Processing.py, Video_Processing.py, Multimodal.py) to run, followed by:
+There are four options to choose from for running a program: 1) Audio_Processing.py, 2) Text_Processing.py, 3) Video_Processing.py, 4) Multimodal.py).

 Please install all necessary Python packages (as seen in the Requirements.txt file) before running any programs.